danielschwensen/danielschwensen.github.io/_posts/2019-08-31-wordpress-docker-playground.md

 categories: blog Wordpress Docker
 tags: docker wordpress docker-compose MySQL Powershell
 ---
+Do you want to test the latest Wordpress version (including plug-ins and themes) without having to install a full development environment (Apache, MySQL,PHP etc.)?
-WordPress or PHP developers may find it difficult to do a fresh installation of WordPress and MySQL in a quick manner.
-This is where Docker comes to rescue.
-With Docker, one can quickly commission and de-commission a WordPress & MySQL development environment in no time.
+If so, then Docker offers a simple solution to quickly commission and de-commission a WordPress & MySQL development environment in no time.

 ## Requirements